Tusky/get_blogging/readme.md

 The Blog app should have the following:

  - User authentication
- - Admin
  - Ability to CRUD posts
  - Clean urls
- - Use twitter-bootstrap and sass for frontend designing
+ - Use of twitter-bootstrap for frontend
  - Probably unit testing implemented

 ___